marcuspimenta/BESTV/README.md

 - Dependency Injection

 ## Tech-stack
-This project uses the popular libraries and tools of the Android ecosystem.
+This project uses the popular libraries and tools from the Android ecosystem.
 - Tech-stack
     - [Kotlin](https://kotlinlang.org/)
     - Android TV